KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/quirks.md

     This only affects the `bazzite-deck-nvidia` images.

+- "Enable GPU accelerated rendering in web views (requires restart)" must be enabled in the Steam settings for better performance in the UI.
 - Resolutions above 2560x1440 will cause game-breaking graphical artifacts.
 - HDR can cause game-breaking graphical artifacts.
 - Frame pacing is a mess due to the proprietary Nvidia drivers [shipping a broken version of the Vulkan extension that Steam Gaming Mode requires for full functionality](https://registry.khronos.org/vulkan/specs/latest/man/html/VK_KHR_present_wait.html).